 -----Response from Vicki:

 is different.
 If you filled out an OTR online application -- and the website through whom you filled it out did not tell you the companies for whom they do recruiting -- you really don't know where your information is going.
 We

-advise against filling in "blind" applications, especially if the recruiting firm won't
+advise against filling in "blind" applications, especially if the recruiting firm won't even tell

 You are wise for being concerned about filling in an application where a trucking company has strength requirements.
 It is possible that you could "build up" to where you could lift the minimum weight specified, but that might take time that you don't have.